rhomobile/rhomobile-docs/eb/en/edge/api/camera.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>The path without filename extension to store captured image in subsequent calls to takePicture().
-The filename extension will be added automatically according to compressionFormat property value.</p>
+The path without filename extension to store captured image in subsequent calls to takePicture().
+The filename extension will be added automatically according to compressionFormat property value.
 ####Access